JuliAnMelo/HOTEL_MANAGEMENT_PROJECT_KAIROS/README.md

 # Object Oriented Programming Project: Kairos Hotel
 ## Concept
 The idea raises by looking for a OOP application, an aplication with an emphasis on information management and that it was motivating for the Python coding.
-This hotel idea has a focus on representing the room management concept, being represented with predetermined variables, which are condensated in the Python classes designed for that: `Room` and `Hotel`
+This hotel idea has a focus on representing the room management concept, being represented with predetermined variables, which are condensated in the Python classes designed for that: `Hotel`, `Room` and `Person`.
 ## Class Diagram
 ```mermaid
 classDiagram